What Is House Cladding and How to Choose the Right Material

 These cladding panels can impart a modern look to any property while providing natural light in plenty.
 Remember that they’re a pricey alternative per square foot, though they require less maintenance.
 You’ll have to clean them once annually to ensure they remain intact in the long term.

-Glass cladding
+Glass Cladding

 Cladding made of glass is a popular choice among architects striving to make a design statement on any building.
 Several world-class multi-storeyed buildings have utilized this type of cladding.
 It also offers great weather resistance and doesn’t change shape or warp with time.